Stop Overpaying

 🛡️ Why This Protects You

-it fails these criteria, it’s likely a yield trap.
-Our analyzer automatically flags which requirements are violated, so you
+A stock yielding 8% might look attractive, but if it fails these 6 criteria, it is likely a yield trap.
+Our analyzer automatically flags which requirements pass or fail, so you avoid dividend cuts, stagnant companies, and value traps that destroy capital.

 5 Mistakes That